LaravelDaily/Laravel-Multi-Tenancy-Trait/readme.md

 This is a demo-project, partly generated with our [QuickAdminPanel.com](https://quickadminpanel.com), to show you how easy it is to add multi-tenancy, so every user would see only the entries they created.

+This project was created during live-coding video: [view on YouTube](https://youtu.be/nCiNqboYFVQ)

 The whole "magic" is in this trait: __app/Traits/Multitenantable.php__:

 ```